vicswu/Currency-Converter-App/README.md

 Retrieved the necessary currency conversion rates from a RESTful API (https://exchangeratesapi.io/) in order to get updated rates.

+Used Javascript to show the current date which will change everyday.

 Due to the sheer amount of international currencies, I only selected 14 of the most widely used and important currencies.

 1. Canadian Dollar